 Here Are The Winners Of The 2022 Golden Globes

-Nicole Kidman bagged her sixth Golden Globe in a fiercely contested race for Best Actress, while Andrew Garfield, Will Smith and Rachel Zegler also took home awards.
+Nicole Kidman bagged her sixth Golden Globe in a fiercely contested race for Best Actress, while Andrew Garfield, Will Smith, and Rachel Zegler also took home awards.

-The winners of the 2022 Golden Globes were revealed in a muted ceremony that took place behind closed doors on Sunday, following criticism of the Hollywood Foreign Press Association earlier this year.
+The winners of the 2022 Golden Globes were revealed in a muted ceremony that took place behind closed doors on Sunday, following criticism of the Hollywood Foreign Press Association last year.

-Last year's award ceremony faced backlash for its lack of diversity within the nominees, especially considering one of the most popular and critically acclaimed TV series of the year — I May Destroy You — was shut out of every category.
+The 2021 award ceremony faced backlash for its lack of diversity within the nominees, especially considering one of the most popular and critically acclaimed TV series of the year — I May Destroy You — was shut out of every category.

-With award season starting to kick into gear, the Golden Globes begins to paint a picture of who leads the field in the race to the Oscars, with the likes of Will Smith, Nicole Kidman and Andrew Garfield hitting the ground running.
+As award season kicks into gear, the Golden Globes paint a picture of who leads the field in the race to the Oscars, with the likes of Will Smith, Nicole Kidman, and Andrew Garfield hitting the ground running.

 Here's a full list of the 2022 Golden Globe winners: